 Changing Advisors or Committee Makeup

-Once the committee is registered with , any changes in the committee membership must be approved by the DGS as well as the student's committee chair and the Graduate School.
+Once the committee is registered with the department, any changes in the committee membership must be approved by the DGS as well as the student's committee chair and the Graduate School.
 This request must be made at least two weeks in advance of the Second-Year Review or Thesis Defense meeting.

 The Director of Graduate Studies